-The connection instructions help you follow the steps to connect the transmitter to an existing wireless or wired LAN.
+The connection instructions help you follow the steps to connect the transmitter to an existing wireless LAN.

-To connect to a wireless LAN, prepare the wireless LAN terminal (wireless LAN access point or wireless LAN adapter) and computer in advance so that they are ready for you to connect the transmitter to the wireless network.
+Set up the wireless LAN terminal (wireless LAN access point or adapter) and computer in advance so that the transmitter can join the wireless network.
 When configuring the basic network settings, bring the transmitter within 3 m / 9.8 ft. of the wireless LAN terminal.